Comcast/xml-selector/README.md

 operations that don't produce a match.
-Because the result of an operation that doesn't match anything is an empty set, and performing operations on an empty set simply produces another empty set, a set of chained operations can remain very concise and still work correct in the case of non-matching operations.
+Because the result of an operation that doesn't match anything is an empty set, and performing operations on an empty set simply produces another empty set, a set of chained operations can remain very concise and still work correctly in the case of non-matching operations.

 Let's say, for example, we want to find the titles of books in French instead: